stone-payments/sling-web-framework/packages/sling-framework/README.md

 Note that we also define that the `handleStarClick` method will be called every time a star is clicked, so that we can also react to user interaction.

-Just like happens in [React](https://medium.freecodecamp.org/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56), we have to bind `this` to `handleStarClick` in the constructor.
+We have to bind `this` to `handleStarClick` in the constructor or it will point to the button instead of the component.

 ```javascript
 class StarRating extends SlingElement {